Bel Air, Los Angeles: Fire services

 Los Angeles Fire Department Station 71 is in the area.

 Police services

 The Los Angeles Police Department operates the West Los Angeles Community Police Station at 1663 Butler Avenue, 90025, serving the neighborhood.

+Security services

+CSI Security, at 11400 W. Olympic Blvd., serves the neighborhood.

 Education

-Almost two-thirds (66.1%) of Bel Air residents aged 25 and older had earned a four-year degree by 2000, a high percentage for the city and the county.
-The percentages of residents in that age range with a bachelor's degree or greater were high for the county.
-The community is within the Los Angeles Unified School District.
-The area is within Board District 4.
+Almost two-thirds (66.1%) of Bel Air residents over 24 had earned a four-year degree by 2000, a high percentage for the city and the county.
+The percentages of residents in that age range with a bachelor's degree were high for the county.
+The community is in the Los Angeles Unified School District.
+The area is in Board District 4.
 As of 2009, Steve Zimmer represented the district.

 Schools

-The schools within Bel Air are as follows:
+Schools in Bel Air are as follows: